exploratory-io/book/analytics/correlation_category.md

 # Correlation by Category

-Calculates Correlation by Category.
+Calculates correlations among groups defined by a category column.

 ## Input Data
 Input data should contain categorical columns and numeric columns.

-  * Category Column - Categorical column that you want to see correlation.
+  * Category Column - Categorical column that defines the groups among which correlations are calculated.
-  * Measured By Column - key column to aggregate measure.
+  * Measured By Column - Column that defines dimension to calculate correlation.
+For each group, measure is aggregated for each value of this column, forming a vector that represents the group.
+Then, correlations are calculated among these vectors.
+If Date/POSIXct column is specified, measure is aggregated for each period of time (day, week, etc.) that is specified.
   * Measure Column - Numeric column that is used to calculate correlation.

 ## How to Use This Feature